elasticpath/remarkable-oembed/README.md

 -  `./gradlew lint`: Runs the eslint for all `.js` files.
 Generates reports in `build/lint-report` directory as well as your terminal.

 - `./gradlew test`: Runs all test related gradle tasks, including `unit_test` and `lint`.

+## Maintenance

+This plugin currently is not being publish it to an npm registry.
+This section of the document is for maintainers of this repo on process for maintaining changes and release process.

+### Release

+[Semantic Versioning](https://semver.org/) must be followed.
+When a new release is required, create a Git Tag and a release in GitHub following semantic versioning schema.

+- In GitHub repo, click "Create a new release"
+- In the "New Release" page:
+    - From the "Choose a tag" dropdown, type a new release version; for example: `v1.0.0`.
+    - Type the same version number as "Release Title"
+    - Give a brief description in the text box.
+Ideally a list of PRs and the contributor's name.
+    - Click "Publish Release".

+The above steps will create a new git tag as well as create a new GitHub release.

+Ideally we'd have the above steps automated and is taken care of through GitHub Actions as part of CI CD process.